 Here are the top tips for teaching kids how to take deep breaths to calm down:

 - Start when kids are calm.
 There is no point in teaching them something new when they are in a heightened state of anxiety or frustration.
-They won’t retain the information, even if they do manage to follow directions (which they probably won’t!)
+They won’t retain the information, even if they do manage to follow directions (which they probably won’t!).

 - Teach them to breathe in through the nose and out through the mouth so they don’t suck in air like a sugar-filled slurpee through a straw.
+Keeping your mouth closed while you inhale is makes a big difference in breath focus.

 - Pause and focus on breathing regularly and at varying times: